saravanan81java/blind-auction-system/README.md

 # Sample Data Pre-population
-To pre-populate the database, Add a CommandLineRunner bean to insert sample users when the application starts:
+To pre-populate the database, Add a CommandLineRunner bean to insert sample users and auction when the application starts:
--User Service

     @Bean
     CommandLineRunner initDatabase(UserRepository userRepository) {

     }
--Auction Service

     @Bean
     CommandLineRunner initDatabase(ProductRepository productRepository, AuctionRepository auctionRepository) {
 		return args -> {